Mediation is a type of alternative dispute resolution and may help you resolve an intellectual property dispute.

 We have created some letter templates to help you if you would like to contact the party yourself.
-The first letter template is to make initial contact (RTF, 33.7KB) with the party and the second letter template is a follow up contact (RTF, 37.9KB) if you didn’t receive a reply.
+The first letter template is to makewith the party and the second letter template is a if you didn’t receive a reply.

 Once there is agreement from the other party(s) we can arrange the mediation for you.
 Our mediators can travel to any location in the UK or you can use our rooms in Newport South Wales free of charge.

 Watch the video below to find out what happens when the mediation takes place.

 There is a fee scale for both face to face and telephone mediations.
 Typically face to face mediations last for one day (8 hours) and on average costs £555 per party.

 The fees are based on the total value of the dispute.

 If you would like to mediate in relation to a tribunal opposition case it may not be possible to assess the damages associated with your dispute.
 In this instance please refer to the lowest value claim costs.